-You will study the 4 mandatory units, and two others.
+You will study the 4 mandatory units;

 Unit 1.
-The World of Travel and Tourism.
+The United Kingdom Tourism Product.
 The travel and tourism industry in the UK is growing and is of major importance to the economy.
 You will develop the skills needed to examine, interpret and analyse a variety of statistics that measure the importance of tourism to the UK.
+You will also examine the structure of the industry and how tourism will develop in the future.

 Unit 2.
-Global Destinations

-You will investigate the features and appeal of global destinations.
+Worldwide Tourism Destinations You will investigate the features and appeal of global destinations and develop skills in creativity and planning by producing marketing materials.